0glabs/0g-doc/docs/build-with-0g/compute-network/sdk.md

 /**
  * createZGServingNetworkBroker is used to initialize ZGServingUserBroker *
- * @param signer - Signer from ethers.js.
+ * @param signer - A signer that implements the 'JsonRpcSigner' or 'Wallet' interface from the ethers package.
  * @param contractAddress - 0G Serving contract address, use default address if not provided.
  *
  * @returns broker instance.